90 Days From January 13th

 Understanding the science behind habit formation and goal achievement enhances your chances of success.
 Here's a brief overview:

-- The Power of Habit Loops: Habits follow a three-step loop: cue, craving, response, reward.
+• The Power of Habit Loops: Habits follow a three-step loop: cue, craving, response, reward.
 Understanding this loop allows you to manipulate it to your advantage.
-For instance, if your goal is to drink more water, place a water bottle on your desk (cue), feel the thirst (craving), drink water (response), and enjoy the refreshing feeling (reward).
+To give you an idea, if your goal is to drink more water, place a water bottle on your desk (cue), feel the thirst (craving), drink water (response), and enjoy the refreshing feeling (reward).

 Frequently Asked Questions (FAQ)